Azure/azure-sdk/docs/EXAMPLE-README.md

 ## Examples

-(TODO: Create a list of simple helloworld style code snippets that can be easily copied and pasted into an application.
+(TODO: Have a list of simple helloworld style code snippets that can be easily copied and pasted into an application that has already instantiated their connection.
 These should cover the basic scenarios outlined in the first section of this readme.
 This should not be an exhaustive but should cover the most common operations that will be used.
 The following are some examples from Cosmos for Python)
 * [Create a database](#create-a-database)
 * [Create a container](#create-a-container)
 * [Insert data](#insert-data)